 The Counseling Center

 The College has a staff of professionals to counsel students on a range of issues.
 Personal concerns addressed at the Counseling Center include psychological problems, relationship and family issues, academic and personal stress and crisis situations.
 All services at the Counseling Center are free to students and strictly confidential.

 For further information on counseling services offered at William & Mary, visit the Counseling Center website.

 The Writing Resource Center

-The College of William and Mary also offers a Writing Resource Center to all students.
+The College of William & Mary also offers a Writing Resource Center to all students.
 All students are welcome to make an appointment with individual consultants to work on improving written and oral communication skills.
 Students can receive one-on-one coaching at any stage of a written assignment.
 Additionally, the Writing Resource Center offers handouts on a variety of communication issues such as grammar tips, writing style, and oral communication on their website.
-William and Mary also provides a History Writing Resource Center for student consultation specific to historical research and writing.
+William & Mary also provides a History Writing Resource Center for student consultation specific to historical research and writing.

 For further information, visit The Writing Resource Center.

 William & Mary students can receive individual coaching on strategic learning or time management techniques through the Dean of Students Office.
 Other offerings include small group academic workshops and general study skill sessions.

 For further information, visit Academic Support.
 Call 757-221-2510 to schedule an appointment.

 Tutors are available to students through academic departments as well as through campus honor societies.
 To find out if an academic department has available tutors, students are encouraged to contact the department directly.
 For information about the tutoring services offered by members of Alpha Lambda Delta and Phi Eta Sigma, students may contact the Office of the Dean of Students.